Skip to content

 Finally-it’s here!It’s been so long since we last saw each other!

 Its (no apostrophe) is a possessive pronoun in the third-person (plural or singular).
-We use possessives to show something as associated with or belonging to what was previously referenced.
+We use possessives to show something associated with or belonging to what was previously referenced.

 • The government encourages its citizens to vote during elections.